-It’s a New England winter, with fields of brilliant snow, the sharp blue sky, a bracing snap of cold, and then a relaxing evening in front of a toasty fireplace, and the Berkshires is the perfect place to enjoy the season.
+Visiting the Berkshires in winter makes for a magical getaway!
+In New England you’ll find fields of brilliant snow, a sharp blue sky, bracing snaps of cold, and then a relaxing evening in front of a toasty fireplace.
+The Berkshires is the perfect place to enjoy the season.

 Whether plans are for a weekend of romance or a snowshoeing trek across white-blanketed fields, there’s an inn to suit every taste, from an elegant Victorian mansion to a rustic timber-framed lodge to a bucolic farmhouse.
 Skiing in the morning, visiting a world-class art museum in the afternoon, then a marvelous dinner followed by a concert and a cozy retreat at one of the welcoming B&Bs: It’s an extraordinary combination.